Engee documentation

 Leakages on the Spool

-# Rounded corner radius — corner radius
+# Rounded corner radius — radius of rounding a corner

 m | cm | ft | in | km | mi | mm | um | yd